Spying on your Spouse in Virginia – Recording, Email Intercepting and GPS Tracking in Virginia Divorce

 Two other related notes: First, “spyware” is nearly always a bad idea.
 Often, it’s also illegal.
 Second, using your FaceBook account to view your spouse’s FaceBook timeline is perfectly acceptable.
 That is public material; there is no expectation of privacy.

 “Can I put a GPS device on my husband’s car?”
 There is conflicting authority on whether you can place a tracking device on your spouse’s car.
 The U.S. Supreme Court has held that police officers may not place a GPS tracking device on an individual’s car where there is no warrant in place to do so.
 Does that decision create a blanket prohibition or is that decision limited to police procedure?
-Virginia has a statute that discusses “motor vehicle recording devices” that indicates such devices are permissible provided the information is accessed only by an owner or owner’s agent.
+Virginia has a statute that discusses “motor vehicle recording devices” that indicates such devices may be permissible provided the information is accessed only by an owner or owner’s agent and other requirements are met.
+See Virginia Code 18.2-60.5.
 Many attorneys, me included, believe the issue boils down to ownership: if you own the vehicle (or if you are a joint owner), you can consent to such a device being placed on your vehicle.
-Reasonable attorneys disagree about this issue.
+Reasonable attorneys, however, disagree about this issue.

 If you’ve got questions about the information above, please feel free to drop me a line.
 Jason A. Weis, Esquire – Curran Moher Weis P.C. – email@example.com – 10300 Eaton Place, Suite 520, Fairfax, VA 22030 – 571-328-5020.